matto2/mom-new-site/_src/the-songs/index.md

 Audio tracks were recorded circa 1980 with Minnie on  piano, her daughter Jenny on vocals, and sister Cookie on guitar and vocals.
 </p>

-Sheet music is provided in digital format (printable PDF) and comes in standard piano, vocal, and chords notation (see a <a href="preview">preview here</a>).
+Sheet music is provided in digital format (printable PDF) and comes in standard piano, vocal, and chords notation (see a <a href="preview">preview</a>).
 Each song includes a separate, lyrics-only page.
 Available to downloaded immediately upon purchase.
-<br/><strong>Single song: $4 / Complete songbook: $16</strong>
+<br/><strong>Single song: $4 / Complete (9 songs) songbook: $16</strong>
 </br>